taktak-hi/Deep-Learning-Specialization/README.md

 ## Course 1. [**Neural Networks and Deep Learning**](https://www.coursera.org/learn/neural-networks-deep-learning/home/welcome)

-* In this course, the foundations of deep learning were covered.
-The major learnings after completing this course were :
+* In this course, you will learn the foundations of deep learning.
+When you finish this class, you will:
-    * Understood the major technology trends driving Deep Learning.
+    * Understand the major technology trends driving Deep Learning
-    * Been able to build, train and apply **Fully Connected Deep Neural Networks**.
+    * Be able to build, train and apply **fully connected deep neural networks**
-    * Leant how to implement efficient **(Vectorized)** neural networks.
+    * Know how to implement efficient (**vectorized**) neural networks
-    * Understood the key parameters in a neural network's architecture.
+    * Understand the key parameters in a neural network's architecture
-    * This course also taught how Deep Learning actually works, rather than presenting only a cursory or surface-level description.
+* This course also teaches you how Deep Learning actually works, rather than presenting only a cursory or surface-level description.

 ### Programming Assignments
 * The assignments of this course are in the folder  **Course 1** and it consits of the following assignments: